-5) Yoga- It is a way of dealing life that has a potential for development of personal behavior, social, improvement of physical health by stimulating better circulation of oxygenated blood in the body, restaining sense organ, and serenity of mind.
+5) Yoga- It is a way of dealing life that has a potential for the development of personal behaviour, social, improvement of physical health by stimulating better circulation of oxygenated blood in the body, restaining sense organ, and serenity of mind.

 6) Naturopathy-It is a drugless treatment.
 It is based on the ancient treatment of diseases like following simple laws of nature.